 By Danielle Sanderson Edwards and Matthew A. Kraft.

 Presented at the 2023 Association for Education Finance and Policy Conference.
-Last Updated: March 2023
+Download conference presentation here

 “Grow Your Own” (GYO) programs, which recruit and support individuals from the local community to become teachers, have emerged as a promising approach to expand new teacher supply, address localized teacher shortages, and diversify the profession.
 Little is known about how widespread GYO programs are or their program features.
 We conduct a quantitative content analysis to describe the commonalities and differences in stated goals, participants, requirements, and program features across 94 GYO initiatives.
-We find that GYO initiatives vary widely in the purposes, participants, and programming with program participation loosely coupled with entry into teaching.
-We conclude that the term GYO is applied broadly and used imprecisely as an umbrella term to describe very different teacher pipeline programs and provide a typology to classify GYO programs.
+We find that GYO initiatives vary widely in the purposes, participants, and programming.
+Our findings illustrate that the term GYO is applied broadly and used imprecisely as an umbrella term to describe very different teacher pipeline programs.
+We also classify GYO programs by participants and programming to give more precision to future discussions of GYO programs.